opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_actions_usage.rst

    * * DatastoreError
      * This is a server error, we monitor it real time on our side to avoid it.
    * * InvalidPolygon
      * The defined polygon filter on a geo-query is malformed.
-For example it can be a self-crossing polygon like an hourglass.
+For example, it can be a self-crossing polygon like an hourglass.
    * * HTTPError
      * It comes from a federated dataset.
 It may happen when you change the schema of a dataset when it is already federated on another portal.
 Always be careful when you update a dataset's schema.
    * * MissingParameters
      * It may happen when you forget the dataset_id in the API console.
    * * UnknownDataset
-     * The dataset_id on the URL doesn't exist or someone has tried to access a dataset without having the right.
+     * The dataset_id on the URL doesn't exist, or someone has tried to access a dataset without having the right.
    * * ResultWindowTooHigh
      * The search API is paginated with an offset and a response size.
 You can't access more than ~10k results.
-If you want more than 10k results you'll probably want to use the download API.
+If you want more than 10k results, you'll probably want to use the download API.